Left and Center: Roger circa, 1981

 Height and Weight: 5’11” and 145 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes, Roger has a double crown birthmark and may have a cleft chin
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes, Roger has a double crown birthmark and may have a cleft chin

 Clothing/Jewelry Description: A blue t-shirt, a pair of jeans or brown pants, a light blue nylon parka, white socks, and a pair of size 12 or 13 white sneakers